abrarrahmanabir/DeepRNA-Twist/README.md

    Ensure that the input file `Data/combined_full.csv` is available in the repository's `Data/` folder.
 This CSV file contains the RNA sequence and angles for which you want to predict torsion angles.

 2. **Load the Pre-trained Model**:
-   The pre-trained model `Model/trained_DeepRNAtwist.h5` is included in the repository.
+   The pre-trained model `trained_DeepRNAtwist.h5` is included in the repository.
 The inference script will load this model automatically to perform predictions.

 3. **Load Language Model Embeddings**:
-   For the inference process, the necessary language model embeddings have to be loaded for prediction.
+   For the inference process, the necessary language model embeddings  `emb.pkl` have to be loaded for prediction.

 4. **Run the Inference**:
    To perform inference on the provided dataset, run the following command: